solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex-core.md

 ### Lesson

-Solana Non-Fungible Tokens (NFTs) used to be represented as SPL tokens

-In this lesson, we'll explore how Core Assets are represented and demonstrate how to create and update them using the mpl-core npm module.
+In this lesson, we'll explore how Core Assets are represented and demonstrate how to create and update them using the mpl-core SDK.

-Solana Non-Fungible Tokens (NFTs) used to be represented as SPL tokens with an additional metadata account associated with each token mint and created using both the Token Program and the Metaplex Token Metadata Program.
+Solana Non-Fungible Tokens (NFTs) were commonly represented as SPL tokens with an additional metadata account associated with each token mint and created using both the Token Program and the Metaplex Token Metadata Program.